About Rubén Madila

 However, over time, I became disillusioned with the way big tech companies quietly ask for our contributions, forcing everyone to create and process media through their algorithm-driven platforms.
 But that’s an opinion I will leave for another discussion.

-The way in which we consume art is as important as the art itself.
 Creating tools that allow others to tell bigger, better stories is what drove me to code in the first place.